vivaansinghvi07/ai-text-detection/docs/README.md

 Afterwards, when testing with essays written by me and several other bots, I saw somewhat consistent results, except some human essyas were characterized to be AI-written.
 This is possibly due to the informaility of some of the human essays in the training dataset.

-With more data, which this model can definitely handle, the accuracy may be improved.
+With more data, which this model can definitely handle, the accuracy in real applications may be improved.

 ## Conclusions
 While vastly more efficient in memory, my second version using sklearn lags behind my first version using textblob in accuracy.
 Regardless, with the advancement of artificial intelligence, it is or soon will be very hard to discern between AI-written and human-written text.